THE BEST ROUTE TO CLIMB KILIMANJARO: MORE BACKGROUND INFORMATION

 Which Kilimanjaro route has the highest success rate?

-The Northern Circuit boasts the highest success rates, thanks to its extended acclimatization period.
+The Northern Circuit boasts the highest success rates, primarily due to its extended acclimatization period, which allows climbers more time to adjust to the altitude, reducing the risk of altitude sickness.

 How long does it take to climb Kilimanjaro?